fedor4ever/OggPlay/symbianoggplay/bitmaps/Skins/ClearS80/ClearS80 README.txt

 ClearS80 skin for OggPlay
 =========================
-Version 28-05-2007, by Chris Handley
+Version 08-01-2008, by Chris Handley

 ClearS80 is a skin for OggPlay running on Series 80 devices, like the Nokia 9500.
-ClearS80 is heavily based upon the IcyS80 skin, which is the only S80 skin provided with OggPlay.
+ClearS80 is heavily based upon the IcyS80 skin, which was the only S80 skin provided with OggPlay.

 Installation
 ------------
-Just copy the files "ClearS80.mbm" & "ClearS80.skn" into OggPlay's program folder.
-This folder is "System\Apps\OggPlay" on the disk you installed OggPlay to.

-I have given my permission for ClearS80 to be provided with OggPlay, so those steps may be unnecessary!
+None needed, as it comes with OggPlay, and to my surprise it may even become the default skin.

 What is it like?